ambadyanands/getting-started/README.md

 ***Tools***

-Know how tools work instead of just following 'scripts' for a spefic task to see theri full potential.
+Know how tools work instead of just following 'scripts' for a spefic task so you can leverage their full potential.

 [n00b_Cookbook](https://github.com/uhmgreyhats/getting-started/blob/master/n00b_Cookbook.md)